braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tvos/in-app_messaging.md

 ## Customization

-Braze does not provide default UIs for Content Cards or In-App Messages on tvOS.
+Braze does not provide default UIs for Content Cards or in-app messages on tvOS.

 Reference our [In-app message custom UI](https://braze-inc.github.io/braze-swift-sdk/documentation/braze/in-app-message-customization) and [Content Cards custom UI](https://braze-inc.github.io/braze-swift-sdk/documentation/braze/content-cards-customization) articles to further customize these channels on tvOS when integrating.
 We also offer [example projects](https://github.com/braze-inc/braze-swift-sdk/tree/main/Examples) to reference as well to aid in the integration.